 Henri Courpron.
 Mr. Courpron has served as a member of our Board since September 2021.
-Since September 2014, Mr. Courpron has been the Chairman and Co-Founder of Plane View Partners, LLC, a strategic advisory firm for aviation and aerospace management and investments.
-He was the Chief Executive Officer of International Lease Finance Corporation (ILFC), one of the largest aircraft financing firms in the world, from May 2010 to May 2014.
+Mr. Courpron is Vice Chairman of Seabury Aviation Parners, a strategic advisory firm for aviation and aerospace management and investments.
+Seabury Aviation Partners merged with Plane View Partners, LLC in 2023, which Mr. Courpron co-founded and has managed since 2014.
+Mr. Courpron was the Chief Executive Officer of International Lease Finance Corporation (ILFC), one of the largest aircraft financing firms in the world, from May 2010 to May 2014.
 Prior to joining ILFC, Mr. Courpron was President of the Aerospace Division of Seabury Aviation & Aerospace, an advisory and investment banking firm in New York focused on the aviation industry, from 2007 to 2010.
 Prior to that, Mr. Courpron had a 20-year career with Airbus where he reached the position of Executive Vice President, Procurement at Airbus headquarters in Toulouse, France and held a number of other executive positions, including President and Chief Executive Officer of Airbus, North America.
 Mr. Courpron has also served as a director of Breeze Airways since September 2020 and previously served as a director of Azul Linhas Aéreas Brasileiras from May 2015 to April 2020 and TAP Portugal from November 2015 to July 2017.
-Mr. Courpron earned his degree in Computer Science in 1985 from Ecole Nationale Supérieure d'Electrotechnique d'Electrotechnique d'Informatique et d'Hydraulique (ENSEEIHT) in Toulouse, where he specialized in artificial intelligence.
+Mr. Courpron earned his degree in Computer Science in 1985 from Ecole Nationale Supérieure d'Electrotechnique d'Electronique d'Informatique et d'Hydraulique (ENSEEIHT) in Toulouse, where he specialized in artificial intelligence.